Royal Ottawa

 Featured Holes and Course Details

 Royal Ottawa’s best holes make use of the tumbling natural land contours.
-Like that of the first (“St. Andrews”), a brisk par 5 that plays down and up through a small valley that cuts through the first, ninth, 15th, and 18th holes.
-The green has been pushed back further down this hole in recent years towards the old second, and features a slight front to back pitch that propels running shots off the back of the firm and fast surfaces.
+Like that of the first (“St. Andrews”), a brisk par 5 that plays down and up through a small valley which cuts through the first, ninth, 15th, and 18th holes.
+The green has been pushed further down this hole in recent years towards the old second, and features a slight front to back pitch that propels running shots off the back of the firm and fast surfaces.

 Short par 4’s at the seventh (“Peninsula”) and 10th (“Spring”) are accompanied by small greens, which are contrasted with the long ninth (“Halfway”) and 15th (“Westward Ho”) holes which have larger putting surfaces and are more receptive to running shots from far back.
 At both the ninth and 15th, players must choose their path from the tee - a small valley and creek system cutting directly across these two holes delivers penal and strategic elements to the course’s routing.
 With golf course revealing itself upon multiple plays, these elements become more apparent to returning golfers.